Nesvilab/PD-Nodes/README.md

 - Input files can be **RAW, mzML, mzXML** formats.

-IMPORTANT: Please **DO NOT** use "zlib compression" during file conversion because Proteome Discoverer currently does not support the compression function.
+IMPORTANT: If you choose to use mzML format (instead of RAW), please **DO NOT** use "zlib compression" during file conversion because Proteome Discoverer currently does not support the compression function.
 An example of parameter setting in file conversion using ProteoWizard/MSconvert is shown in the Figure.

 <img src="https://raw.githubusercontent.com/Nesvilab/PD-Nodes/master/fig4.png" height="60%" width="60%" title="File Conversion">